 The science of making miso

-What’s the ideal container to make miso?
+- What’s the ideal temperature to make miso?